a16z-infra/JungleGym/README.md

 7. TreeVoyager: An LLM-based DOM parser (using GPT-4 Turbo) designed to implement some principles from the papers ['Tree of Thoughts'](https://arxiv.org/abs/2305.10601) (ToT) and ['Minecraft's Voyager'](https://arxiv.org/abs/2305.16291).

-   **In simpler terms:** It works by having you provide a task (e.g., 'buy coffee') on a website, and it returns the HTML/DOM element that the agent should interact with.
+   **In simpler terms:** It works by having you provide a task (e.g., 'buy coffee') on a website, and it returns the HTML/DOM element that your agent should interact with.
 It also generates a suggested curriculum (a plan) to accomplish the task, and suggested code for each step for the agent.
    Note: this is not an Agent, it's only a tool/LLM parser in very early development.

    Given the length of an example of this code, you can find an example in the file "TreeVoyager_Example.py" or in this [Replit](https://replit.com/@mmascorro1/TreeVoyager-DOM-Parser-Example?v=1)